MyK00L/CMStuff/README.md

 * [CMSdiff](#cmsdiff)

 ## CMScarica
-this script allows you to download all the fastest solutions for the problems an user solved.
+this script allows you to download the fastest solution for each problem an user solved.

 input:
 * username